G.O. Blake’s Bourbon Co. Ky. Whisky

-Miller Stewart, the singular man, was born in Cincinnati, Ohio, in 1830, and died May 14, 1896, in Covington, Kenton County, Kentucky.
+Miller Stewart, the singular man, was born in Cincinnati, Ohio in 1830, and died May 14, 1896, in Covington, Kenton County, Kentucky.
 He is buried in the Cave Hill Cemetery, Louisville, Kentucky.
-He married Anna Cordelia Sparke in Vicksburg, Mississippi, on January 12, 1855.
-He operated a gentleman’s clothing store from about 1859 in Vicksburg with a partner, William H. Stephens.
-Beginning in 1868 both Stewart and his wife are noted as supplying a testimonial for Walker’s Tonic Bitters of Louisville, KY. (see Peachridge Glass for information on William H. Walker)
+He married Anna Cordelia Sparke in Vicksburg, Mississippi, on January 12, 1855, and operated a gentleman’s clothing store from about 1859 in Vicksburg with a partner, William H. Stephens.
+Beginning in 1868, both Stewart and his wife are noted as supplying a testimonial for Walker’s Tonic Bitters of Louisville, KY.
+See William H. Walker and his Tonic Bitters.

 In 1878, Miller Stewart & Co. of Louisville sued Pond, Reynolds & Co., and its successors, More, Reynolds & Co., of San Francisco for $75,000 for infringement of their trademark of “G. O. Blake’s Bourbon Co., Ky., Whiskey”, which was argued and submitted in the United States Circuit Court.
 As a partner in the firm of Adams, Blake & Taylor, Stewart had rights to the trademark which was registered March 19, 1872, as U.S. Trademark No. 703, and re-registered May 4, 1875, as No. 2416.
 Even though More, Reynolds & Co. held the west coast rights to use and sell Blake’s Whiskey, Stewart claimed that the actual whiskey being sold under the Blake name was not derived from Stewart and was an inferior product.